PAUL FARMER -- THE MAN WHO WOULD CURE THE WORLD

 — Paul Farmer

-Farmer and Ophelia Dahl did not marry, but in starting Partners in Health, they sowed seeds of life together.
-Dahl remains with PIH as executive director.
+Farmer and Ophelia Dahl did not marry, but in co-founding Partners in Health, they sowed seeds of life together.
+Dahl was PIH’s executive director for 16 years and now chairs its board.
 And the PIH community health model has changed the healing of the world’s poor.

-In 1998, the World Health Organization endorsed “community health.”
-Along with its global campaigns, WHO began setting up small clinics employing local healers, working with, instead of against, traditional medicine, and addressing what Farmer proved in his book Infections and Inequality — that poverty breeds disease.
+In 1998, the World Health Organization endorsed Farmer’s idea of “community health.”
+Along with its global campaigns, WHO began setting up small clinics employing local healers to work with, instead of against, traditional medicine.
+Community health acknowledged what Farmer proved in his book Infections and Inequality — that poverty breeds disease.

 withhappychild.jpg

-At 60, Paul Farmer still works half the year in Haiti, half in a Boston hospital, with millions of miles between visiting PIH clinics, WHO meetings, and more.
-When called a saint, he shrugs.
+Until his death, at age 62, Paul Farmer still worked half the year in Haiti, half in a Boston hospital, with millions of miles between visiting PIH clinics, WHO meetings, and more.
+When called a saint, he shrugged.
 “I think I have to work harder because a saint would be a great thing to be.”
-Still, although he is a MacArthur Fellow, a Harvard University Professor, a United Nations envoy, and “a man who would cure the world,” he prefers what people call him in Haiti.
+Still, although he was a MacArthur Fellow, a Harvard University Professor, a United Nations envoy, and “a man who would cure the world,” he preferred what people called him in Haiti.
 Doktè Paul.

 “I have fought the long defeat and brought other people on to fight the long defeat, and I'm not going to stop because we keep losing.
 Now I actually think sometimes we may win.”